sahil20021008/stdlib-calculator/README.md

 ```

 ### 2. Install Dependencies
-Install all the dependencies mentioned in `package.json` file
+Install all the dependencies mentioned in `package.json` file:

 `npm install`

 ### 3. Build the Project
 Run the following command to create a production-ready bundled version of the calculator:

 `npm run build`

 This will create a single bundle.js file in the dist/ directory

 ### 4. Start a local server
 To serve the project locally in a browser, run:

 `npm start`

-This runs a static web server (e.g., using webcheck) and opens the calculator at http://localhost:<port> in your default browser.
+This runs a static web server (e.g., using webcheck) and opens the calculator at http://localhost:&lt;port&gt; in your default browser.

 ### 5. Clean Build Artifacts (Optional)
 To clean up generated files and reset the environment:

 `npm run clean`

 This will remove the build and temporary files